PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 Determine your share out plan/ prep message ahead of time

-wish I had gotten my hair cut/ colored
+wish I had gotten my hair cut/ colored from stylist that uses clean products

 *can be 4th trimester read